Your cart

 You may also like

-• A provocative, critical take on the traditional narrative of US history—and a call to reimagine America's past.
+• Beyond a takedown of the traditional narrative of US history, this sharp and accessible book teaches readers how to read history with a critical eye.
 According to textbooks, the media, and politicians of all stripes, the story of the United States is one of steady progress toward a "more perfect union."
 In this narrative, ideals of liberty and freedom explain the Revolution and the Civil War and drove racial progress.
 Similarly, foreign policy, if marked by stumbles, has been largely well-intentioned.
 In seven pithy and provocative essays, historian Marc Egnal challenges this account.
 He argues that wealthy individuals who were set on economic and territorial expansion shaped the American narrative.
 The seven essays look at progress in the writing of history, the Revolution, the Civil War, violence, Vietnam, the women's movement, and the rise of Donald Trump.
 Egnal does not ignore protests and lofty ideals.
 Instead, he shows they were subordinate to the plans of the expansionists and to the racism that so often accompanied their designs.
 Accessible and engaging, Challenging the Myths of US History urges readers to question long-held assumptions and to look at the American past from a very different perspective.

-A provocative, critical take on the traditional narrative of US history—and a call to reimagine America's past.
+Beyond a takedown of the traditional narrative of US history, this sharp and accessible book teaches readers how to read history with a critical eye.
 According to textbooks, the media, and politicians of all stripes, the story of the United States is one of steady progress toward a "more perfect union."
 In this narrative, ideals of liberty and freedom explain the Revolution and the Civil War and drove racial progress.
 Similarly, foreign policy, if marked by stumbles, has been largely well-intentioned.
 In seven pithy and provocative essays, historian Marc Egnal challenges this account.
 He argues that wealthy individuals who were set on economic and territorial expansion shaped the American narrative.
 The seven essays look at progress in the writing of history, the Revolution, the Civil War, violence, Vietnam, the women's movement, and the rise of Donald Trump.
 Egnal does not ignore protests and lofty ideals.
 Instead, he shows they were subordinate to the plans of the expansionists and to the racism that so often accompanied their designs.
 Accessible and engaging, Challenging the Myths of US History urges readers to question long-held assumptions and to look at the American past from a very different perspective.